TTiagha/nonprofit-financial-health-predictor/README.md

 - CloudWatch logging for important messages has been implemented.
 - Local file logging has been removed.
 - Automated tracking of new IRS Form 990 XML file releases is implemented.
+- Business activity code field has been added to data processing.
+- XML parsing has been improved with namespace-agnostic XPath expressions.

 ## Next Steps